 For example, look at a company like IBM.
 They are a large business with proven revenue streams.
 As a result, investors know what to expect when the company reports earnings.
 Are there surprises from time to time?
 Sure there are.
 But for the most part, you know what you are getting when you invest here.

-On the other hand, if you invest in a small biotech company, you have no idea when it comes to revenue.
+On the other hand, if you invest in a small biotech company, you have no idea about revenue.
 So when they make a discovery, the stock prices take off like a rocket.
 But the reverse is also true.
 When they have to scrap a study, the stock price can drop like a rock.

 6. Long Term Focus